 Which is really interesting, because I had a conversation about this very topic at dinner last week with Kerri Badura, an interior designer at the Mayo Clinic in Phoenix, Ariz.
 She and her colleagues were in town for NeoCon.

 Kerri told me their team had been tasked with “imbuing joy and innovation” in their projects.
-“While we have not developed a concrete way to create joy or innovation, it is something we are always discussing,” she said.
+“While we have not developed a concrete way to create joy or innovation, it is something we are always discussing,” she wrote in a follow up email.
 “The general idea related to joy is to increase staff to staff and staff to patient engagement and decrease burnout.”

 They are planning more staff collaboration and respite areas and talking about how to support improving the staff-patient relationship, because “happy staff equals patient joy.”

 I shared with Kerri my work with The C.A.R.E.
 Channel nature video and music programming for patients and how I witnessed its ability to bring comfort and joy to both patients and staff.
 Every workplace environment should have some kind of nature and music.

 Then I heard healthcare designer Roz Cama talk about beauty this week.
 She was giving a CEU presentation on glass as a material choice in healthcare and its ability to provide infection control, dignity and privacy, safety and visibility, and beauty and satisfaction.
 (Full disclosure: Skyline Design, which is one of my clients, sponsored the CEU.)

 Roz shared a quote from Harvard Professor Elaine Scarry, author of the book, On Beauty and Being Just, who said, “The opposite of beauty is not ugliness, but injury.”

 In healthcare, Roz said, “a beautiful environment is one in which people can thrive and flourish.”